quantmind/pulsar/docs/source/tutorials/coroutine.rst

 Cancelling a deferred
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Deferreds can be cancelled, for example when an operation is taking too long to
 finish.
-To cancel a deferred one invokes the :meth:`Deferred.cancel`
+To cancel a deferred one invokes the :meth:`~.Deferred.cancel`
 method.
 Calling ``cancel`` on an already called or cancelled deferred
-has no effect, therefore the :meth:`Deferred.cancel` will always
+has no effect, therefore the :meth:`~.Deferred.cancel` will always
 succeed.

-When a :class:`Task` is cancelled, the deferred on which the task is blocked is
+When a :class:`.DeferredTask` is cancelled, the deferred on which the task is blocked is
 cancelled too.
 For example::

     >>> from pulsar import Deferred, maybe_async
     >>> d = Deferred()
     >>> def gen():
     ...     yield d
     >>> task = maybe_async(gen())
     >>> task.cancel()
     >>> task.cancelled()